-A: This draft profiles and requires REST only.
-Feedback is requested.
+A: REST only.
+No contrary feedback received.

 The technical committee preferred REST for several reasons:

 - The protocol part of scanner does not currently use the DIMSE stack.
 Modifying/adopting the DIMSE stack might be more difficult than adding a web-service - Defined Protocols are Non-Patient Objects which are not necessarily supported in current DIMSE code - Programming and testing REST is perceived as significantly easier than DIMSE - RESTful frameworks might have useful change management capabilities relevant to handling a set of continuously evolving protocols - VNAs may support the profile and although they support REST and DIMSE, some prefer REST